Richmond Symphony Chorus (Richmond, VA)

 Audition Details

 Membership in the Richmond Symphony Chorus is by audition only.
-Auditions typically take place in August and mid-season auditions occasionally take place in December-January.
+Auditions are typically held in August.
+The Chorus is an all-volunteer ensemble, and previous choral experience is required.

 To see the 2025-2026 chorus season, click here.